• X

 Examples of ETFs Tracking Factor Model Indicators

-The table below presents ETFs tracking factor model indicators, which are listed on the TSE market.
-The characteristics of each ETF are disclosed in the securities registration statements of the ETFs and the websites of asset management companies.
+ETFs that track indices focused on factors such as high yield and minimum volatility are listed on the Tokyo Stock Exchange.
+The characteristics of each ETF are disclosed in the securities registration statements of the ETFs and on the websites of asset management companies.